Tanko99/requirement-analysis/README.md

 ## What is Requirement Analysis?
 Requirement analysis refers to a phase in software development life-cycle (SDLC) where the project team identifies, analyzes, gathers and defines the requirements needed for the software product to be developed.
 There are usually two kinds of requirements which are; functional and non-functional requirements

-T## Jmportance of Requirement Analysis
+## Importance of Requirement Analysis
 - It enhances clarity and understamdimg within the team ensuring the goals of the stakeholders are achieved.
 - It prevents scope creep which are uncontrolled changes in requirements.
 - Requirement minimizes and enhance time efficiency by ensuring  that only needed features are built.